 Claudia

-Build your own always-on voice assistant in an afternoon — a Raspberry Pi Zero 2 WH with the Hiwonder WonderEcho voice module, wired straight to the Claude API.
+Build your own always-on voice assistant in an afternoon — a Raspberry Pi Zero 2 WH with a USB microphone for conversation audio and the Hiwonder WonderEcho module as a hardware wake-word trigger, wired straight to the Claude API.
 Sits on your shelf, listens for "Claudia", and Claude answers out loud in seconds.
 No Alexa account, no surveillance, no subscription — just a Claude API key and hardware you own.

 WH, not W. The WonderEcho connects to four GPIO pins (SDA / SCL / 5V / GND), so the build needs the WH variant with pre-soldered headers.
 Buying the plain "W" means soldering 40 pins yourself before anything works.

 Before you start, gather: a Windows / macOS / Linux computer to flash the microSD and SSH in, a way to plug a microSD into it (the SanDisk Ultra ships with a full-size SD adapter but no USB reader — most modern ultrabooks and MacBooks need a USB microSD reader, ~$8), and a 2.4 GHz Wi-Fi network (the Pi Zero 2 WH has no 5 GHz radio).
 The smart-plug options below ship with US plugs; each vendor (Kasa, Shelly, Sonoff) also sells EU/UK/AU variants that speak the same local API — pick your region at checkout.
-No soldering iron needed, and no extra jumper wires — the WonderEcho ships with the 4-pin Dupont cable already.
+No soldering iron needed, but you'll need 4 female-to-female jumper wires to link the WonderEcho to the Pi — the WonderEcho does not include any cable, so the shopping list below adds a cheap Dupont wire kit.
+The USB microphone plugs into the Pi's data port through a micro-USB OTG adapter (also in the shopping list — the Pi Zero has no full-size USB-A port).

 Stock check.
 The Pi Zero 2 WH is supply-constrained; if all the US retailers on the cards below show out-of-stock, rpilocator.com tracks live availability across the official reseller network.